archieeeeeeeeeee/ELITE-EXAM-ANSWERS/README.md

 This repository contains all my answers for the ELITE EXAM.

+All files in this repository are answers for the exam, including the document `ELITE EXAM 1.2.docx` located in the `FOLDER/` directory.

 ## Album Sales PHP Web Application

 This project includes a PHP-based web application for managing album sales with the following features: